 Many patients respond well to the use of the various medication options available to relieve the symptoms of movement disorders.
-The Parkinson’s and Movement Disorders team is up-to-date in prescribing the latest, most effective medications.
+Our Parkinson’s and Movement Disorders team is up-to-date in prescribing the latest, most effective medications.

 Collagen injections are used to treat voice and/or speech impairment for patients with Parkinson’s disease.